 Rapid Investment Casting Prototyping

 “With the Ultimaker, we can use a 3D printed model for the creation of sample parts directly in our foundry process, without having to invest in tooling to create wax patterns.
-Through 3D printing we can significantly speed up our sampling process – clients can now get a prototype metal part in just seven days!”
+Through 3D printing we can significantly speed up our sampling process – clients can now get a prototype metal part in just five days!”

 Sylatech uses 3D printing to produce sample metal prototype parts for its customers, allowing them to test their designs without having to invest in tooling ahead of investment casting.
 This yields significant time and cost savings as fewer tooling modifications are necessary.